 In theory, other than the “official ones”, chairs and umbrellas are not allowed because Elafonisi is a protected area.
 But you will find umbrellas, chairs, tents, mini-fridges… you name it.

-On the islet, and towards the extreme west of the beach, after you pass a few sand dunes and rock formations, you are entering the islet, a
+On the islet, and towards the extreme west of the beach, after you pass a few sand dunes and rock formations.
+The islet is a Natura 2000 reserve, internationally recognized.
+It’s a great place to take a walk or to spend the day.
+Many even camp too, though it’s forbidden.

 The area presents unique coves and ponds with green, transparent water, but there’s no umbrella available.
 It’s more isolated than the main part as well, therefore popular among nudists too.
 It’s a good spot for snorkeling.